Coronavirus: New Government moves to support 1.5 million tenants

 Some of New Zealand's 1.5 million tenants in about 600,000 properties are about to get huge support from the Government because landlords will be banned from increasing rents and their rights to evict tenants will be severely limited.

-Finance Minister Grant Robertson spoke following Prime Minister Jacinda Adern after 1.40pm in an address to the nation on moving from L2 to L3 and L4 under the Covid-19 response.
+Finance Minister Grant Robertson spoke following Prime Minister Jacinda Adern after 1.40pm in an address to the nation on moving from alert level 2 to alert level 3 and alert level 4 under the Covid-19 response.

-He announced a "freeze" on both rent increases and no-cause terminations of rental agreements "during this difficult time."
+He announced a "freeze" on both rent increases and no-cause terminations of rental agreements "during this difficult time".

-Currently, landlords don't have to give a reason for ending a tenancy agreement but amendments to the Residential Tenancies Act were already planned by the Government in an attempt to re-balance power between landlords and tenants.
+Currently, landlords don't have to give a reason for ending a tenancy agreement but amendments to the Residential Tenancies Act were already planned by the Government in an attempt to rebalance power between landlords and tenants.

 READ MORE: